Frenkel's entropy-exchange mechanism in monodisperse, nearly hard-sphere colloids: minimal perturbations to access fluid-crystal coexistence: Results and discussion

-A third peak is present only in the coexistence region, which we attribute to the particles at the interface between the crystalline and liquid domains.
-This third peak moves to the right and merges with the crystal peak as volume fraction increases.
-The liquid peak gradually decreases and moves to the right until it vanishes.
+A third peak is visible only within the coexistence regime.
+We attribute this feature to interfacial particles located at crystal-fluid boundaries.
+As \(\phi\) increases, this interfacial peak shifts rightward and merges into the crystalline peak, while the fluid peak diminishes and shifts right until it disappears.